Samuel-de-Oliveira/CanUseTimer/README.md

 ### Stable
-The stable version is the most recommended to install in your machine because there's less bugs, have installers for all systems and you don't need know about programing and python to run it.
+The stable version is the most recommended to install in your machine because there's less bugs, have installers for all systems and you don't need know about programing and Python to run it.

 **Install**